ocrdu/arduino-webinterface-sse/README.txt

 To start things up, point your web browser at the IP address you chose; the Arduino will serve up the interface.

-Note that interface.html is included in webserver.ino as a base64-encoded gzip of said interface.html; the file interface.html is only included so you can look at it.
+Note that interface.html is included in webserver.ino as a base64-encoded gzip of said interface.html; the file interface.html has only been included so you can have a look at it.

 Almost forgot: if you want to see something happen, put a LED on pin 12 8-).